 Another option is to have the person do a video testimonial in which they talk candidly about how the product has changed their life in a positive way.
 Feel free to mix and match different types of testimonials.
 Allow satisfied customers to tell their story in whatever way they’re most comfortable.

 When well written, long copy can significantly outperform short copy and lead to a much greater level of response.
 Prospects want more product information, particularly when buying on the Internet where they can’t see in person, touch or test-drive the product.

 Detailed feature and benefit statements are the golden nuggets that tempt prospects and cause conversions.
-They put readers into a buying mood by answering their questions, diffusing their objections and reducing their anxiety about making a purchase.
+They put readers into a buying mood by answering their questions, tackling their objections and neutralizing their anxiety about making a purchase.

 Generally speaking, the more expensive the product, the more persuasive you’ll need to be, so longer copy might be necessary to fully explain all the selling points.

 “When people aren’t familiar with your brand, they tend to have more questions and concerns,” says QuickSprout in its analysis of long vs. short copy.
 “Through longer marketing copy, you can answer these objections.
 As a general rule of thumb, if your brand is less than three years old, you’ll find you need longer marketing copy.”

 Shorter copy can potentially lead to several negative outcomes:

 As with most rules, there are exceptions.
 Sometimes shorter copy can perform, such as in the following circumstances:

 If you’re writing for the Web, just how many words should a page contain?
 You’ll need at least 300 words for maximum effectiveness.
 While that might seem like a lot, a 300-word count for each page balances search engine and reader objectives.